-On this day we remember the unprovoked attack on America by Muslim terrorists.
-Despite attempts to make the country more secure, the threat remains scarcely abated today.
+Today we remember the unprovoked attack on America by Muslim terrorists.
+Despite attempts to make the country more secure, the threat remains scarcely abated.
 What should the Christian’s response be?
-In our text above, we see that we have no cause for fear.
+In our text above, we see we have no cause for fear.
 The physical danger may be real, but our Lord promises protection in tender words likened to a mother bird’s care for her young.
 Our ultimate deliverance is guaranteed by His sure promises.
-Trust in His power and truth sustains us as surely as would a shield and buckler.
+Trust in His power and truth sustains us as surely as a shield and buckler.

-A New Testament application of this principle can be found in 1 Peter 3:14: "if ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled.”
+A New Testament application of this principle is in 1 Peter 3:14: “If ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled.”
 The remedy?
 “But sanctify the Lord God in your hearts: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear” (1 Peter 3:15).

-The Lord Jesus Christ is Himself our example and inspiration.
+Jesus Christ is our example and inspiration.
 “For consider him that endured such contradiction of sinners against himself, lest ye be wearied and faint in your minds” (Hebrews 12:3).
 Fixing our eyes upon Him, we have no cause for fear.
 JDM